|

 Part 3 of

-Scriptum Psychologie (2008) The book is written in Dutch Below a translation in English of Part 3: The resiliance of the helpseekr
+Scriptum Psychologie (2008) The book is written in Dutch Below a translation in English of Part 3: The resiliance of the helpseeker

 In Part 3 of Who is crazy, actually?, using various real-life examples, Saar Roelofs shows that people in psychological distress - even without the intervention of mental health care professionals - are capable of tapping into unsuspected inner strengths.
 According to the author, art is a source of inspiration that can contribute to insight and spiritual growth.
 Consequently, the reader will find many references to visual art, literature, and music in the book.